BernatCasanas/the-mandalorian/README.md

 	- Added combo system with UI (everytime an enemy takes damage you get a combo counter that fades with time).
 	- Improved Particle & Audio systems with new Assets!
 	- Full Loop: you can die, go through the levels and finish the 1st level.
-	- Boons & Items: each time you finish a level a random boon appears, you obtain its benefits & advance to the next level.
+	- Boons & Items (+30!): each time you finish a level a random boon appears, you obtain its benefits & advance to the next level.
 	- Dialogue System: added dialogues that can be skipped pressing A, at the start & the end of the run.
 	- Money & shop system are now working as intended
 	- Improved intro & outro cinematics.